Part 1 - How FX Rates Are Set: A Quick Guide

 - How they’re set

-An exchange rate tells you how much a currency is worth compared to another.
+An FX rate or exchange rate tells you how much a currency is worth compared to another.
 So, if the exchange rate from British Pounds to Euro is 1.178, for instance, that means £1 is worth approximately €1.18.

 There are three main types of exchange rate: